Snowflake MCS/EHS community

 The main shopping town is Show Low to the south, that also serves a large area of vacation homes in the surrounding mountains.
 The smaller towns of Pinetop and Lakeside are a little more upscale.

-The politics of Snowflake and the two counties is thoroughly Republican and very pro-development.
+The politics of Snowflake and the two counties is very conservative and pro-development.

 There are hundreds of off-grid solar homes in the area.
 It is not seen as something that just green-minded people do.
 Land well beyond the electrical grid is inexpensive, attracting many kinds of people.